websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 }
 ```

-The first thing accomplished is to call a utility method, `deleteFile`:
+The first thing to note is the call to the `deleteFile` utility method:

 ```java
 private void deleteFile(long fileId) {